ALSETLab/Modelica-Drone-3D-FMI/README.md

 ## A. Modelica Model

-All sub-systems and simulation cases are contained within the `./DroneSimulation` package.
+All sub-systems and simulation cases are contained within the `./A_Modelica/DroneLibrary` package.
 Each model is saved individually as its own file.
 The [Modelon](http://https://www.modelon.com/products-services/modelon-library-suite-modelica-libraries/ "Modelon") Libraries are required to run models with non-ideal power systems using batteries and certain DC motor configurations.
-The full version of the [DLR Visualization](https://visualization.ltx.de/) library is required to run any of the models using VR in the `DroneSimulation.Visualization` package.
+The full version of the [DLR Visualization](https://visualization.ltx.de/) library is required to run any of the models using VR in the `DroneLibrary.Visualization` package.

 How to simulate it?

-1. Open `./A_Modelica/package.mo`
+1. Open `./A_Modelica/DroneLibrary/package.mo`
 2. The package structure is set up with the following sub-packages:
 	- Examples
 	- Blocks